soundpress/RulesOfNYC/docs/c09/index.rst

 *§ 50-06 Primary residence.* ::

 (a) Primary residence of owner.
-For purposes of determining eligibility for the primary residence abatement as described in subdivision (a) of § 50-03 of this title, a dwelling unit must serve as the primary residence of one or more of the owners of the dwelling unit as of the taxable status date for the fiscal year to which the abatement applies, and the conveyance of a dwelling unit subsequent to such taxable status date will not affect eligibility of the dwelling unit for the abatement for the fiscal year to which the taxable status date applies.
+For purposes of determining eligibility for the primary residence abatement as described in subdivision (a) of 19 RCNY § 50-03, a dwelling unit must serve as the primary residence of one or more of the owners of the dwelling unit as of the taxable status date for the fiscal year to which the abatement applies, and the conveyance of a dwelling unit subsequent to such taxable status date will not affect eligibility of the dwelling unit for the abatement for the fiscal year to which the taxable status date applies.

 (b) Presumption of primary residence.